waltgracesubmarine/Shane-Updated/SA_RELEASES.md

 Stock Additions 0.8.13
 ===
+## - 2022-01-17
+ * Fix TSS2 torque model input: model was trained with degrees, however the rate input was radians
 ## - 2022-01-03
  * Revert "follow longitudinal plan earlier" change as it had some minor bugs.
 Re-do in progress
 ## - 2022-01-01